youchainhq/you-solidity/docs/frequently-asked-questions.rst

 First, a word of warning: Killing contracts sounds like a good idea, because "cleaning up" is always good, but as seen above, it does not really clean up.
-Furthermore, if Ether is sent to removed contracts, the Ether will be forever lost.
+Furthermore, if You is sent to removed contracts, the You will be forever lost.

 If you want to deactivate your contracts, it is preferable to **disable** them by changing some internal state which causes all functions to throw.
-This will make it impossible to use the contract and ether sent to the contract will be returned automatically.
+This will make it impossible to use the contract and you sent to the contract will be returned automatically.

 Now to answering the question: Inside a constructor, ``msg.sender`` is the creator.
 Save it.
 Then ``selfdestruct(creator);`` to kill and return funds.